hhalim/dynfan/README.md

 ```

 # Configuration
-Accepts arguments:
 ```
--l Lower temperature range in C. Default: 40
+-l Lower temperature range in Celcius.
+Default: 40
--u Upper temperature range in C. Default: 80
+-u Upper temperature range in Celcius.
+Default: 80
 -s Sleep delay in seconds, set interval of temperature check.
 Default: 10 -d Delta temperature before fan speed is changed.
 Default: 3
 ```
-Fan speed set to automatic when the temp range is outside the lower/upper range.
+Fan speed is set to automatic when the temp range is outside the lower/upper range.